timberdoodle/TimberdoodleApp/README.md

 # Timberdoodle Android App

-Repository for the source code of Timberdoodle, a device-to-device anonymous communication application for the Android platform.
+Timberdoodle is a device-to-device anonymous communication application for the Android platform.
+More information on the anonymity features can be found [here](https://www.seemoo.tu-darmstadt.de/team/ana-barroso/adtn).

 ## Supported hardware